 I can remember drawing a picture of my Nan as an angel and looking at the stars at night, picking out the brightest one and deciding that that one was her.

 I would experience these thoughts in cycles.
-I’d have a few months where I didn’t think about it, then there would be a few nights where the fear would take over me each night, then a few months of nothing again.
+I’d have a few months where I didn’t think about it, then there would be a few nights where the fear would take over me.
+Then a few months of nothing again.

 How my anxiety progressed